Wounds, Infection and Antimicrobial Resistance

 |Diverse microbiome.||One species has taken over control.|

-This relatively new understanding of a wound infection, provides a logical explanation to why the FDA was right when they, as far back as 2016, following a thorough scientific review of the literature in the field, concluded, that antimicrobials do not work against wound infections.
-Antimicrobial agents such as antibiotics and antiseptics (e.g. silver, chlorhexidine, PHMB, etc.) kill the microbes without distinguishing which ones are in too high or too low numbers and whether their presence in the microbiome may actually be crucial.
+This relatively new understanding of what a wound infection really is, provides a logical explanation to why the FDA was right when they, as far back as 2016, following a thorough scientific review of the literature in the field, concluded, that antimicrobials do not work against wound infections.
+Antimicrobial agents such as antibiotics and antiseptics (e.g. silver, chlorhexidine, PHMB, etc.) kill the microbes without distinguishing which ones are too high or too low in numbers and whether their presence in the microbiome may actually be essential.

-Antimicrobial resistance has become a genuine problem in recent years and it is now known, that bacteria develop resistance to both antibiotics and antiseptics.
-Antiseptics can create resistance to a different type of antiseptics than the one that caused the resistance as well as to antibiotics (cross-resistance).
+Antimicrobial resistance has become a genuine problem in recent years, and it is now known, that bacteria develop resistance to both antibiotics and antiseptics (disinfectants).
+Antiseptics can even create resistance to a type of antiseptics different to the one that caused the resistance, as well as to antibiotics (cross-resistance).
 Resistance development is targeted (not random), quick (few hours or days) and it is permanent (does not change back).
 In addition, the change is associated with a more aggressive behaviour (virulence) in the bacteria.
-This knowledge has only been established within the last few years and, in practical terms, it means that the problem of antibiotic resistance is not limited to the fact that our antibiotics do not work, but also that using antimicrobials in the wrong places, such as for example in wounds, accelerates the development and spread of resistance, as well as makes the individual infection more dangerous.
+This knowledge has only been established within the last few years and, in practical terms, it means that the problem of antimicrobial resistance is not limited to the fact that our antimicrobials do not work, but also that using antimicrobials in the wrong places, such as for example in wounds, accelerates the development and spread of resistance, as well as makes the individual infection more dangerous.